Warm-starting active-set solvers using graph neural networks: Experiments

 Although the solve time for the GNN and MLP is comparable, and the MLP achieves a slightly lower iteration count, its fixed input size limits its applicability to varying problem sizes.
 In contrast, GNNs naturally handle graphs of arbitrary size, making them well-suited for scenarios where the number of variables and constraints varies across instances.
 This flexibility enables generalization across heterogeneous problem structures, offering clear practical advantages.

-To illustrate this, the GNN was trained on graphs of size $[60,120,180]$ and tested on graphs of size $300$.
+To illustrate this, the GNN was trained on graphs of size $[60,120,180]$ and tested on graphs of size $300$, with a single pair of matrices $H$ and $A$ shared across all problems of the same dimension.
 As Figure~\ref{fig:it_time_multi} shows, the model still achieves substantial reductions in iterations and solve time, demonstrating that models trained on smaller problem sizes can generalize effectively to larger ones, reducing the need for retraining and providing practical efficiency gains.